NeLLi-team/gvclass/README.md

 Results are saved to `<input_name>_results/` containing:
 - `gvclass_summary.csv`, `gvclass_summary.tsv`
+- Optional per-query `*.contamination_candidates.tsv` files when contamination is above the reporting threshold, the type is interpretable, and suspicious contigs are identified
 - Individual query subdirectories with detailed analysis

 ### Output Columns Explained